WideSu/risk-system-backend/README.md

+# Risk System Backend
-# Overview
+## Overview
-This FastAPI application provides APIs for fetching stock data, managing client positions, and monitoring margin requirements.
-It interacts with a PostgreSQL database using Tortoise ORM and retrieves real-time stock prices using Yahoo Finance.
+This backend project powers a Risk Management System designed to fetch stock data, manage client positions, and monitor margin requirements in real-time.
+Built using FastAPI for rapid API development, it utilizes Tortoise ORM with PostgreSQL as the database, and integrates Yahoo Finance to fetch live stock prices.
+Additionally, the system uses OAuth2 authentication for secure access to the APIs.
+## Key Features
+- OAuth2 Authentication: Secure login and token-based authentication for clients, ensuring that only authorized users can access the system’s data.
+- Stock Data Fetching: Real-time stock data retrieval using Yahoo Finance API, storing and updating market prices regularly.
+- Client Position Management: Allows users to view and manage client stock positions, including the symbol, quantity, and cost basis.
+- Margin Requirement Monitoring: Calculates and monitors margin requirements for each client based on their portfolio, highlighting any margin shortfalls or triggering margin calls.
 # Setup Instructions
 ## Step 1.
 Create virtual env
 ```{shell}